MinoMino/minqlbot/README.md

 minqlbot
 ========

+**NOTE: Development has been stalled because of the fact that the next big QL update will give us dedicated servers with a proper official API to administer servers.
+That means we'll be able to run servers and bots without having to have the overhead of a client.
+That said, I'm currently working on a new bot for said update, so hopefully I'll have a new bot ready for when the update hits.**

 An administration bot for Quake Live, extensible with plugins.

 This is the source of the DLL.
 When you compile this for release, it'll add the base of the Python